Sav Rocca: 2013 season

 Rocca agreed to re-sign with the Redskins on a two-year contract on the first day of free agency for the 2013 season.
 The new deal was finalised on 18 March 2013.
 He appeared in all 16 regular season games and recorded 84 punts for 3,526 net yards for a 41.98 average.

 Rocca was released after the season on 4 March 2014.

 Return to AFL

 In April 2015, it was reported that Rocca was recruited to work part-time at the Carlton Football Club as a forwards mentor for players such as Levi Casboult.

 It was announced in December 2016 that Rocca would join Carlton as their kicking coach for the 2017 AFL season.
-Carlton's Head of Football Andrew McKay said that they were stoked to have Rocca on board as he "not only has a wealth of knowledge in kicking techniques, but is also able to pass that knowledge onto players in a really effective way".
+Carlton's head of football Andrew McKay said that they were pleased to have Rocca on board as he "not only has a wealth of knowledge in kicking techniques, but is also able to pass that knowledge onto players in a really effective way".

+Rocca departed Carlton in March 2020 as AFL clubs shed their staffing due to the emerging COVID-19 pandemic in Australia.